Methylene Blue and the Potential for Neuroprotection

 Its distinctive colour makes it recognisable – bright blue with some greenish tinges.

 The potential applications for this chemical are vast and growing every day.
-In medical fields, methylene blue can be used as an antiseptic and even as a dye for tissue staining during surgery or lab studies.
+In medical fields, methylene blue can be used as an antiseptic and even as a dye for tissue staining during surgery or studies.

 It’s also used in photography due to its ability to absorb light.